NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 You can install every MacOS version from Catalina to Sequoia (Recommended Ventura as it is the most stable so far)
 From the `OpenCore.zip` you've just downloaded, take the `EFI` folder from the `X64` folder and put it on your USB stick.
 Into the `EFI` you have 2 folder, open the `OC` one then you will have another 5 folders, from the `Drivers` one you have to delete everthing except for `OpenRuntime.efi` and you have to download [HFSPlus.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi).
 Then, you have to go on the `Tools` folder.
-Here you have to delete everything except for `UEFIShell.efi` (You can also keep `CleanNVMRAM.efi` to reset the NVMRAM but note that it is known to brick some thinkpads making them unbootable so i would prefer not to.)
+Here you have to delete everything except for `UEFIShell.efi` (You can also keep `CleanNVRAM.efi` to reset the NVRAM but note that it is known to brick some thinkpads making them unbootable so i would prefer not to.)
 I DO NOT TAKE ANY RESPONSABILITY IF YOU BREAK YOUR LAPTOP.

 #### Kext folder setup
 You have to download the following kextd and put them into your `Kexts` folder :